Register for Workshops!

 Scholarships are available for paid events.
 Contact PRISM for more information.

-Blue Ridge PRISM’s 2022 Workshop’s are a blend of two virtual sessions and an optional in-person field session.
+Blue Ridge PRISM’s Workshop’s are a blend of two virtual sessions and an optional in-person field session.
 Register for the virtual sessions or a field session or both!
-Fall sessions are planned for early November 2022.
+Sessions are planned for Spring 2023.

 In-person Field Sessions

 Join PRISM’s knowledgeable staff and volunteers in the field to learn invasive plant ID, herbicide safety, basic management strategies, and a how-to for manual/chemical control techniques.
 Spring 2023